aimeebooth/web-jargon/programming.md

 **Also known as:** a method, when declared inside of an Object or Class.

 ## Object
 The most basic construct defined in programming, an object can be turned into anything.
+In Object Oriented Programming, an object is an instance of a class, containing all the data attributes and functionality of that class.

 ## Class
 A sort of recipe to organize portions of a program, it often contains the aforementioned items.